A Biologically Plausible Dense Associative Memory with Exponential Capacity: Model

 Because the \(\zeta_{\mu \nu}\) are independent, the second term in parentheses, which we denote \(q_\mu\), scales as (see \eqn{Eq:App-var_q_mu} in Appendix~\ref{app:zeta})

 where the second inequality follows because $s_\nu$ is either 0 or 1.

 If we set $\theta=1/2$, in the limit \(N_v \gg N_h\) \eqn{Eq:s_eqn.2} typically has two solutions: one at $s_\mu=0$ and one at $s_\mu=1$.
-In fact, the probability that there is only one solution is the probability that $(2s_\mu-1) q_\mu < -1$; in Appendix~\ref{App: neurons_ratio} (see in particular \eqn{P_bitflip}) we show that
+However, if $q_\mu > 1/2$ then the only solution is $s_\mu=1$, and if $q_\mu < -1/2$ then the only solution is $s_\mu = 0$.
+In both cases there can be a ``bit flip'', where $s_\mu$ is forced to the wrong value.
+In Appendix~\ref{App: neurons_ratio} (see in particular Eqs.~\eqref{p_noflips.2} and \eqref{sigmaz}, but with $\sigma_v=0$) we show that

-where $N_a$ is the number of active hidden neurons.
-Thus, even when $N_v$ is only about ten times larger than $N_h$, and the threshold is not exactly 1/2, there are approximately $2^{N_h}$ fixed points.